Avdbergnmf/R-Analysis-BallOnPlate-Experiment/runtime/README.md

 To modify settings, edit the `config.yml` file and restart the analysis.
 The system will automatically detect your configuration and adjust behavior accordingly.

+## Known Issues and Workarounds

+### Complexity Calculation Bug

+There is a known issue where running complexity calculations immediately after task data calculations can cause errors.
+The system automatically detects this condition and skips the complexity calculation with a clear message.

+**What happens:**
+- When task data is calculated, a flag (`.TASK_DATA_JUST_CALCULATED`) is set
+- If complexity calculation is attempted while this flag is set, it will be skipped
+- You'll see a message explaining why the calculation was skipped

+**How to resolve:**
+1. **Clear the workspace**: Click the broom icon in RStudio (Clear Workspace)
+2. **OR restart R session**: Go to Session -> Restart R
+3. **Then run again**: The complexity calculation will proceed normally

+This is a technical limitation that we haven't been able to resolve yet, but the workaround is simple and reliable.

 ## Data Processing Pipeline

 The analysis pipeline has been completely restructured with the following key features: